When used properly, bishops can be quite powerful. In many positions, a bishop can prove to be much stronger than the other minor piece, the knight.

 In the illustration, Black is ahead by a pawn and appears to be very close to promoting his pawn.
 However, the presence of opposite-colored bishops makes this an easy draw for White.
 Black cannot remove the White bishop from the a1-h8 diagonal, nor can Black's bishop block the diagonal to help his pawn promote.
 If Black ever attempts to promote the pawn, White can capture the pawn with his bishop; even if the bishop is lost, the game will be a draw, as Black cannot force checkmate with just a king and bishop.

 Bishops in the Endgame

 Bishops are strongest in endgames with pawns remaining on both sides of the board.
 This situation allows them to use their long-range capability to its fullest and minimizes the handicap of only being able to access one color of squares.
 This is contrasted with the other minor piece, the knight, which excels in endgames where all the pawns remain on one wing because it can cover squares of both colors.

-In the diagram above, the White bishop is using its long-range abilities to its full potential.
+In the illustration, the White bishop is using its long-range abilities to its full potential.
 While Black has five connected passed pawns, the White bishop stops all of them by controlling the long diagonal.
-White will win easily by promoting his only remaining pawn.
+White will win easily by promoting its only remaining pawn.

 Bishops in the Endgame: The Wrong-Colored Bishop

 Sometimes, even having an extra bishop and pawn is not enough to win in an endgame.
 This occurs when the pawn is a rook pawn—meaning it is on either the a or h file—and the bishop is not on the same color as the square on which that pawn would promote.